Terry Gilliam's unrealized projects: Good Omens

 In December 1999, Gilliam announced a film of Terry Pratchett and Neil Gaiman's Good Omens that both he and Tony Grisoni were to adapt.
 Almost immediately, the work halted due to problems sourcing a firm deal on the prospective film only to be restarted in August when a deal with Renaissance Films for the script development was sealed.
 However, any subsequent plans faltered in the wake of the September 11 attacks, when Johnny Depp and Robin Williams were to have appeared as the demon Crowley and the angel Aziraphale, respectively.
 Gaiman wrote in his blog in 2002 that the film simply needed a studio to financially commit to making it, but no one had done so yet.
-In 2006, Gilliam stressed the dependency on "A-list actors" in order for the project to be able to move forward, saying "we are much more dependent on other people, whereas if we were working with a smaller budget it's usually easier.
+In a 2005 interview, Gilliam named Good Omens as the unrealized project he worked on the most: "We managed to raise $45 million around the world, got Robin Williams and Johnny Depp to come onboard the project and just needed another $15 million from the U.S., and we couldn't get it.
+With those two stars and most of the budget secure, we simply couldn't get it.
+That's how crazy it is in this business!
+Now that Pirates of the Caribbean has happened and moved Johnny up a few notches as a star, Good Omens might therefore still be possible.
+We have made all the preparations: designs, found locations... it's ready to go into production."
+The following year, he stressed the dependency on "A-list actors" in order for the project to be able to move forward, saying "we are much more dependent on other people, whereas if we were working with a smaller budget it's usually easier.
 Yet Stephen Evans, the producer of Good Omens, says it's sometimes easier to raise 80 million dollars than it is raising 8 million dollars."
 Two years later, Gilliam would express optimism to Empire about the film getting a second chance due to the then-recent successes of Gaiman's Stardust and Beowulf (both 2007).
-In 2014, when asked by The Playlist if the resurgence of The Man who Killed Don Quixote would allow other completed screenplays to surface, he singled out Good Omens, saying how he was considering executing their material for it as a six-part TV series instead of a film.
+In 2014, when asked by The Playlist if the resurgence of The Man Who Killed Don Quixote (2018) might allow other completed screenplays to surface, he singled out Good Omens, saying how he was considering executing their material for it as a six-part TV series instead of a film.
 Ironically, the story was eventually adapted in 2019 as a six-episode series, but without using Gilliam and Grisoni's script.
 It starring Michael Sheen and David Tennant in the main roles.

 21st century

 The Master and Margarita

 In his introduction to Black Snow by Mikhail Bulgakov, Gilliam revealed that he was—on several occasions—in contention to direct a film version of Bulgakov's The Master and Margarita.
-However, he cited his reluctance to adapt the author's material as the reason why he evaded the various attempts throughout the 2000s and 2010s.
+However, he cited his reluctance to adapt the author's material as the reason why he evaded the various attempts throughout the 2000s.